 - a) The Township will seek to implement the policies of this Section through public and municipal processes. - b) Alternative and renewable energy projects present unique land use compatibility concerns.
 Due to their prominence, alternative and renewable energy projects have the potential to significantly impact, even define, the character of a community.
-Site locations and site layouts must recognize the primary nature of existing land uses within the Township and must limit impacts to agricultural uses, sensitive neighbouring uses, visual landscape, the natural environment and potential uses on neighbouring properties.
-All alternative and renewable energy projects shall only be permitted by a rezoning approved by
+Site locations and site layouts must recognize the primary nature of existing land uses within the Township and must limit impacts to agricultural uses, sensitive neighbouring uses, visual landscape, the natural environment and potential uses on neighbouring properties. - c) All alternative and renewable energy projects shall only be permitted by a rezoning approved by Council.

-Council.
-Projects approved by a rezoning shall also be subject to Site Plan Control.

-- c) All alternative and renewable energy projects shall only be permitted by a rezoning approved by Council.
 Projects approved by a rezoning shall also be subject to Site Plan Control. - d) The Zoning By-law shall establish distance separation for alternative and renewable energy projects from sensitive land uses. - e) Ground mounted solar renewable energy facilities of up to 10 kilowatts are permitted in prime agricultural areas as an on-farm diversified use.
-Facilities in excess of 10 kilowatts shall not be located in prime agricultural areas. - f) Small scale solar panels that provide electricity for use on the same property will be considered accessory uses. - g) Roof mounted solar generating facilities of all sizes will be encouraged subject to confirmation that the supporting structure is capable of bearing the weight.
+Facilities in excess of 10 kilowatts shall not be located in prime agricultural areas. - f) Small scale solar panels that provide electricity for use on the same property will be considered accessory uses.

-In assessing an alternative energy projects, proponents and the Township shall take into consideration: - 1.
-Potential noise from turbines and also humming of any substations or power lines. - Impacts to agriculture including drainage, soil conservation and productivity, number of acres taken out of production, and field fragmentation. - 3.
+- g) Roof mounted solar generating facilities of all sizes will be encouraged subject to confirmation that the supporting structure is capable of bearing the weight. - h) In assessing an alternative energy projects, proponents and the Township shall take into consideration: - 1.
+Potential noise from turbines and also humming of any substations or power lines. - 2.
+Impacts to agriculture including drainage, soil conservation and productivity, number of acres taken out of production, and field fragmentation. - 3.
 Visual impact including lighting, colouring, blade glint, shadow flicker, overshadowing and impacts on natural landscapes and general visual amenity. - 4.
 Location of utility lines and any associated utility buildings, substations, etc, and landscaping and screening of same. - 5.
 Impacts to the natural environment including but not limited to migration routes, significant natural areas, new waterway crossings, geotechnical concerns. - 6.
 Whether utilities should be buried or overhead, and impacts on watercourse crossings of utility lines and access roads. - 7.
-Impacts to cultural and built heritage, archeological resources and recreational areas.

-- 8. Impacts to local infrastructure through delivery, construction and operation of the project. - 9.
+Impacts to cultural and built heritage, archeological resources and recreational areas. - 8.
+Impacts to local infrastructure through delivery, construction and operation of the project. - 9.
 Site safety including falling ice, tower collapse, fencing, guy wires markings and climbing prevention. - 10.
 Aircraft safety and impacts to private airstrips. - 11.
 Potential electromagnetic interference to communications infrastructure.
 Other issues that may become apparent with maturation of the wind energy industry.